silver-zepp/zeppos-visual-logger/README.md

 vis.error("Here's an error");
 ```

-Here's the result: You get clean logs on your device, and also they are mirrored with a help of a built-in **log** instance, which gives us colorful console logs with filtered levels.
+Here's the result: You get clean logs on your device, and also, they are mirrored with the help of a built-in **log** instance, which gives us colorful console logs with filtered levels.

 ![](./assets/console.jpg)